Peachey-Schoorl/Gunk/dances-in-the-rain/README.md

 So I called the nice man with the blue van.
 The next day, he was as perplexed as I was, right up to the point where he stood underneath the showerhead when it abruptly came on again.
 He jumped out from under the streaming water, in a flood of curses, and declared the shower fixed.
 “The bathroom is now ready for you to clean” he grunted, looking disapprovingly at the mud and muck on the floor.
 After that, he wrote me an extra-large bill for having gotten wet inside, as well as having to struggled through the downpour outside.
 I didn’t really mind, as I could wholeheartedly sympathize.

 I’m not entirely sure (as the sudden indoor torrent produced enough noise to hide it), but I thought I heard a tiny, tinkling laugh.
-Not unlike the one Gunk releases after she has beaten me at whatever game we are playing at the time.
+Not unlike the one Gunk releases after she has beaten me at whatever game we would be playing at the time.

 Whichever it was, at least I got to use my shower again.